sarisabell/sarisabell.github.io/_posts/2021-08-27-plot_basics.md

 ## Creating your first easy figure

+By the way... all the code I will present in the following lines, is available in my ipynb uploaded in github: [here](https://github.com/sarisabell/Shared_JPNBs/blob/main/Graphs_first_plots.ipynb) - so if you just want to look at the code in its finished version - look it up there.

 ### The presteps to do before you can start

 First, I will import the libraries/functions that I need for plotting: